Everest Base Camp Helicopter Tour

 Hotel Everest View

 The Hotel Everest View is the first major stop for helicopter flights to Everest Base Camp.
 The original itinerary takes you to the hotel where the pilot will land.
-However, the tourists can also book the flight from Hotel Everest View to the EBC.
-This facility is suitable for people who are struggling to walk long distances, are not in good physical condition, or want to enjoy a helicopter view from Everest View Hotel to Everest Base Camp without a long trek.
+However, tourists can also book a flight from Hotel Everest View to the EBC.
+This facility is suitable for people who struggle to walk long distances, are not in good physical condition, or want to enjoy a helicopter view from Everest View Hotel to Everest Base Camp without a long trek.

 Lukla

-The helicopter from EBC trek to Lukla is another stop where the pilot decides to land if the tourists want to explore Lukla airport and its surroundings or if the helicopter needs fuel while visiting EBC or returning from it.
+The helicopter from the EBC trek to Lukla is another stop where the pilot decides to land if the tourists want to explore Lukla airport and its surroundings, or if the helicopter needs fuel while visiting EBC or returning from it.

 Kala Patthar

-Kala Patthar is another stop for the EBC helicopter tour.
-The helicopter can land either in the hotel Everest View, EBC, or the Kala Patthar.
-The stunning panoramic views of the mountains and the entire region is the major attraction of this Everest Base Camp heli tour.
+Kala Patthar is another stop on the EBC helicopter tour.
+The helicopter can land at either the Everest View hotel or Kala Patthar.
+The stunning panoramic views of the mountains and the entire region are the major attractions of this Everest Base Camp helicopter tour.

 Tips For Everest Base Camp Heli Landing Tour